lvzon/dsmr-p1-parser/doc/IEC-62056-21-notes.md

    F.  9600 Bd
    G. 19200 Bd

-The rest of the identification string is the model identifier, up to "\r\n" or (in mode E) an optional '\'-character, which acts as sequence-delimiter and may be followed by mode-information, e.g.: `/ISk5\2MT382-1000`
+The rest of the identification string is the model identifier, up to "\r\n" or (in mode E) an optional `'\'`-character, which acts as sequence-delimiter and may be followed by mode-information, e.g.: `/ISk5\2MT382-1000`
-In this case, the character following `\` is the mode identifier, which may be '2' for binary mode (HDLC).
+In this case, the character following `\` is the mode identifier, which may be '2' for binary mode (which is based on [HDLC](https://en.wikipedia.org/wiki/High-Level_Data_Link_Control)).
 The model identifier (with optional mode information) may be up to 16 bytes long.

 If the baud rate identifier is valid for mode C or E, and the optical interface is used, the communication rate can/should be updated.
 To do this, send an acknowledgement message (still at 300 baud), which starts with an ACK byte (0x06), followed by a protocol control character (use '0' for a normal protocol procedure), the baud rate identifier (see above), a mode control character (use '0' to set the mode to reading data) and "\r\n".
 Wait 300 ms before changing the baud rate.